Euro zone bonds steady ahead of US data; volumes thin

 Traders now expect the Federal Reserve to deliver another rate cut, possibly as early as September, in stark contrast with the European Central Bank, which may not lower borrowing costs for the foreseeable future.

-The premium of U.S. Treasury yields over those of 10-year Bunds has shrunk to its smallest since April this month, hovering around 158 bps, as Bunds have traded in a narrow range, while 10-year U.S. note yields dropped sharply last week, although they have retraced higher since then.
+The premium of U.S. Treasury yields over those of 10-year Bunds has shrunk to its smallest since April this month, hovering around 158 bps, as Bunds have traded in a narrow range, while 10-year U.S. note yields dropped sharply last week, although they have retraced higher since.

 "The latest bearish bond market dynamics have taken 10-year Bund yields to the middle of the summer trading range ahead of today's data impetus," Commerzbank analysts said in a note, adding that trading volumes are thin, given the time of year.

 Bund futures logged their smallest daily volume on Monday since early June, at 441,000 lots.
-Daily volume has exceeded the 1-million-lot mark just once so far this month, compared with three times at this point in July and three in June, according to LSEG data.
+Daily volume has exceeded the 1 million-lot mark just once this month, compared with three times at this point in July and three in June, according to LSEG data.